jeoste/jeoste.github.io/src/data/blog/data-observability.md

   - traces
   - metrics
   - data health
-description: Understanding why a data observability platform is the new tool that enhance your information system
+description: Understanding why a data observability platform is the tool that gives you trust in your data
 ---

 > In today's data-driven world, organizations needs to be digital, but struggle to keep a 100% functional and available data accross their systems.
 Data observability emerges as the optimum solution to be aware of the current situation of the information system.